nomadjimbob/mikio/README.md

 ## Include Pages

-The following pages can be either html files in the root of the theme or a page in the namespace.
+The following pages can be either html files in the root of the template or a page in the namespace.
 Namespace pages take priority.

   * `topheader` : content to include above the navbar
   * `header` : content include below the navbar but above the page content